-Joachim Rapp establishes a construction business in Hochstrasse in Basel, the company's current headquarters.
+Joachim Rapp establishes a construction business in Basel's Hochstrasse, where the company's current headquarters is located.

-His two sons, Wilhelm and Joachim, continue to run the business under the name W. & J. Rapp & Cie.
+Joachim Rapp's two sons, Wilhelm and Joachim, continue the business under the name W. & J. Rapp & Cie.

 Rapp designs and builds the Birseckbahn tram line from Basel to Dornachbrugg via Arlesheim.

-Rapp carries out earthworks and erects engineering structures during the construction of the Swiss railway line Dagmersellen - Nebikon and the Sissach-Gelterkinden line.
+Rapp carries out earthworks and erects engineering structures during the construction of the Swiss Federal Railways line from Dagmersellen to Nebikon and the Sissach-Gelterkinden line.

 Rapp designs and builds a number of reservoirs, pump stations, conditioning plants, distribution networks and control systems in Northwestern Switzerland.

-Rapp plays a major role in the construction of various sections between 1960 and 1975, among them: project and construction management for the N2 Belchen Südrampe, N3 Wollerau-Pfäffikon and Rheinfelden-Effingen.
-Studies and project management for the eastern by-pass of the N2 eastern bypass in Basel.
+Rapp plays a major role in the construction of various sections of motorways between 1960 and 1975, including the project and construction management for the N2 Belchen Südrampe, N3 Wollerau-Pfäffikon and Rheinfelden-Effingen.
+Studies and development for the N2 eastern bypass in Basel.

-Rapp begins traffic planning operations in west Switzerland.
+Rapp begins traffic planning activity in Switzerland's Romandy region.

 Rapp and Coop jointly construct new premises at the Hochstrasse site.